Commercial Law FAQs

 New Zealand Bloodstock Finance Ltd (‘NZBF’) leased a stallion (valued at approximately NZ$2.5m) to a company known as Glenmorgan.
 NZBF did not register its security interest in the lease on the NZ PPSR.
 Glenmorgan’s financier had a security interest that was registered on the PPSR.

 Glenmorgan defaulted in its payments to its financier and the financier appointed a receiver.
 Even though NZBF had reclaimed possession of the leased stallion, NZBF lost its title and rights of ownership to the stallion as it did not have a registered, perfected security interest.
 The stallion was ultimately sold by the liquidator and the sale proceeds passed to Glenmorgan’s financier.

 Once you have determined what security interests may apply to your business, you should establish a system to register the security interests and retain all relevant records.
 For example, the financing and verification statements generated in the registration process on the PPSR are valuable records and should be kept on file.

 It is also likely that you will need to amend your terms and conditions of trade and other related paperwork.

-During administration, a company is protected from its creditors whilst the various alternatives are considered.
+During administration, a company is protected from its creditors whilst the various alternatives are considered by the administration.

-If there is a proposal put firth for the business to continue and creditors to be paid, the company and its directors execute a deed of company arrangement.
+In instances of administration, if there is a proposal put forward for the business to continue and creditors to be paid, the company and its directors execute a deed of company arrangement.
 At the time of considering the proposal, the creditors consider a report from the insolvency practitioner as to their recommendations.

 Eventually, the decision as to whether a deed of company arrangements is entered into is made by the creditors of the company.

 Yes.
-If a director of a company receives a notice from the tax office in relation to tax due by a company, then it may be that the director will become personally liable if he/she does not take urgent action for the appointment of the administrator.
+If a director of a company receives a notice from the tax office in relation to tax due by a company, then it may be that the director will become personally liable if he/she does not take urgent action.